Periodic Freight Demand Estimation for Large-scale Tactical Planning: Introduction

 \section{Introduction}

 Freight transportation is essential to society and its economic development.
-In order to satisfy demand in a cost effective way, freight carriers are faced with a multitude of planning problems.
+In order to satisfy demand in a cost-effective way, freight carriers are faced with a multitude of planning problems.
 In this context, Service Network Design (SND) is an important class of problems.
 Consider, for example, the Multicommodity Capacitated Fixed-charge Network Design (MCND) problem \citep{magnanti1984network}.
-The objective is to design a capacitated network -- a tactical plan -- that allows to transport demand for a set of commodities between different origin-destination pairs at a minimum cost.
+The objective is to design a capacitated network -- a tactical plan -- \greta{allowing} to transport demand for a set of commodities between different origin-destination pairs at a minimum cost.
 The latter is given by the sum of fixed and variable costs.
 The tactical plan is defined over a given period (e.g., a week) and is repeated over a planning horizon (e.g., a few months).
-Given this cyclic nature of the tactical plan, it relies on an accurate representation of \textit{periodic demand}.
+Given this cyclic nature of the tactical plan, it relies on an accurate representation of \textit{periodic demand}\efsec{, i.e., demand that repeats in each period}.

 In any realistic setting, demand for commodities is subject to uncertainty.
 This has naturally led to stochastic SND formulations \citep[e.g.,][]{crainic2020}.
 As even deterministic SND problems are NP-hard, stochastic formulations are limited to fairly small size problems and cannot yet be used in most real large-scale applications.
+Hence, a wealth of applications \ef{in practice} relies on deterministic formulations and point estimates of periodic demand. \greta{ We focus on the problem of defining such periodic demand for large-scale deterministic SND formulations.
+It has been overlooked in the literature since most of the work on SND focus on the optimization problem only (demand is assumed to be fixed and known in numerical studies).
+In practice, demand is typically predicted by a time series forecasting model and the periodic demand is the average of those forecasts.}

-Hence, a wealth of practical applications rely on deterministic formulations and point estimates of periodic demand.
-In turn, periodic demand has an important impact on the resulting tactical plan and the associated costs.
-Despite its importance, there is no study in the literature focused on the periodic demand estimation problem linking time series forecasts to the tactical planning problem of interest.
-Our work addresses this gap and we use a MCND formulation for illustration purposes.
+The key motivation behind our work resides in the mapping from time series forecasts to periodic demand.
+Indeed, the average is merely one, out of many possible mappings.
+If the SND problem is sensitive to extreme demand values, selecting another mapping than the average, such as the third quartile, \efsec{could} lead to cost reductions.
+Despite its \ef{potential} importance, there is no study in the literature focusing on the periodic demand estimation problem linking time series forecasts to the tactical planning problem of interest.
+Our work addresses this gap, and we use a MCND formulation for illustration purposes.